August 31, 2024

 The 20 Books of Summer turned into 15 for me.
 But, they were a good fifteen; I had a wonderful Summer of reading.
 My favorite books from the list include Lonesome Dove by Larry McMurtry, Madame Bovary by Gustave Flaubert, and Scenes From A Childhood by Jon Fosse.
 The first I read for Classic Club Spin #38.
 The second I read for Paris in July.
 The third I read because Jon Fosse has become my favorite author, replacing Haruki Murakami who formerly held that position ever since I hosted the first Japanese Literature Challenge in 2006.
 (Does this mean I should host a Norwegian Literature Challenge sometime? 🤔)

-And now for something completely different: are you waking up with golf sized welts that seem to have come from nowhere?
+And now for something completely different: are you waking up with golf ball sized welts that seem to have come from nowhere?
 My son was so terrified his new apartment had come with bedbugs that he called Orkin, and for $300.00 had the whole thing sprayed.
 I’m afraid they took advantage of him for it doesn’t appear that bedbugs are the culprit.
 No, in Illinois the culprits are Oak Mites, which feast on eggs the cicadas have left behind.
 You can’t see them.
 You can’t feel them sting you.
 But the itch that they leave behind is nearly intolerable.
 None of the creams we have bought are terribly effective; the best thing I’ve found is holding an ice cube up to my skin until it melts.

 Also, staying inside and reading on the couch helps.
 I have begun reading for the R.I.P.
 XIX, which runs from September 1 through October 31.
 No longer does Carl from Stainless Steel Droppings run the event (where have so many of my blogging friends gone?!).
 Instead, you can post, and read about Readers Imbibing Peril, on Instagram at #ripxix.